 There are several possible choices for where to have 35mm film processed.
 For a more comprehensive explanation of the possibilities look at my guide on Where to Develop Film.

 WARNING: Pharmacies and big box stores have ended developing film locally.
 They ship film off-site to be processed by a separate company.
 Because of this, you won’t get your processed negatives back.

 - Pharmacy or Big Box Store

 Take into account that you’re going to be limited to bulk rolls of black and white film.
-This is in part because black & white film is less difficult and more affordable to process at home.
+This is due to black and white film is easier and cheaper to process at home.

 All film can be processed at home.
-In fact it’s a smart method to cut costs so you can use more film with your Fujica ST701.
+In fact it’s a smart option to spend less so that you can shoot more film with your Fujica ST701.

-Black and white film is significantly easier to develop at home.
-Developer temperature and time are not as imperative to get correct with black & white film as time and temperatures are for slide or color negative.
+Black & white film is by far the least difficult to develop.
+Chemical temperature and time are both not as essential to get correct with black and white films as they are for color negative or transparency film.